Marco Bernardi

 Professor of Applied Physics, Physics and Materials Science

 Marco Bernardi is a Professor of Applied Physics, Physics and Materials Science at Caltech.
-He received his Ph.D. in Materials Science from MIT in 2013, working on theory and simulations of novel materials and physical processes for energy conversion.
+Prof. Bernardi received his Ph.D. in Materials Science from MIT in 2013, working on theory and simulations of novel materials and physical processes for energy conversion.
 He was a postdoc in the Physics Department at UC Berkeley, where he developed new computational approaches to study the dynamics of excited electrons in materials.
-Marco's group at Caltech develops quantum mechanical calculations to understand electron interactions and dynamics in condensed matter, with application to electronics, energy, ultrafast science and quantum technology.
+Marco's group at Caltech develops develops new first-principles methods to investigate electron transport, ultrafast dynamics and light-matter interactions in materials.
+Applications of this research include electronics, optoelectronics, ultrafast spectroscopy, energy and quantum technologies.
 Among other recognitions, Marco received the Franco Strazzabosco Award in 2020, the NSF CAREER Award in 2018, the AFOSR Young Investigator Award in 2017, the Psi-K Volker Heine Young Investigator Award for electronic structure theory in 2015, and the Intel Ph.D.
 Fellowship in 2013.
-His work favors quantitative analysis and accurate computational approaches to advance the understanding of novel materials, charting new directions in materials theory.